Solo Skald |||

 This sort of damage is temporary, in my judgment, and so Kang needs to rest this turn to recover.
 While he’s doing so, Omolora listens at the main door to the east (she succeeds) and Menat listens at the door on the southeast corner (she fails, though of course she doesn’t know that).
 Hearing nothing at the southeast door, the group decides to try that one.
 Yash will guard Kang here.

 This unstuck door turns out just to be a closet, though, and an empty one at that.
-Maps are updated, although this is not going to count as a “room” for the purposes of the scouting reward.
+Maps are updated, although this is not going to count as a room” for the purposes of the scouting reward.

-.
+Pulling themselves back together, they try the door to the east, but it’s stuck.
+Omolora forces it open with her crowbar, where she sees a long corridor heading east into a 50’ x 40’ room with several slim square columns in it.
+Just before the room is a set of steps leading to a passage on the north.
+This room has treasure in it, though: another 1000 silver pieces worth 100 XP.
 Kang takes 200 sp in his backpack, filling it but not reducing his movement rate.
 Menat can carry another 100 sp in her backpack plus 300 sp more in a sack, but she’s pretty strong and this doesn’t drop her movement at all.
 Yash fills his backpack with 200 more sp, and his movement rate further drops to 6.
 Omolora checks and realizes she can carry the other 200 sp in her backpack without affecting her movement rate any further.

 However, their bags are full, and nobody has died, so they’re going to make their way back the way they came in.